antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

             var prediction = predictor.PredictSdcaMultiClass(new IssueInput
                 {
-                    Title = "Sample issue related to Entity Framework", Description = "When using Entity FRamework Core I'm experiencing database connection failures when running queries or transactions.
+                    Title = "Sample issue related to Entity Framework", Description = "When using Entity Framework Core I'm experiencing database connection failures when running queries or transactions.
 Looks like it could be related to transient faults in network communication agains the Azure SQL Database..."
                 });
         }